LuckyJimJD/ProfessionalResponsibility/assets/outlines/Confidentiality.md

 ### Placing Matter into Evidence

-#### In re Seagate Technology* (Fed.
+#### In re Seagate Technology (Fed.
 Cir.
 2007)

 - Client's assertion of "advice of counsel" defense waives attorney-client privilege and work product protection
 - Scope of waiver may be limited to communications relevant to establishing the reliance defense.
     - Where defense is based on pre-litigation conduct and advice, waiver will generally not extend to communications with, or work product of, trial counsel.

+## Exceptions

 ### Crime-Fraud

-- Client seeks legal advice in pursuance of an *ongoing* crime or fraud
+#### Restatement (3d) of the Law Governing Lawyers

+##### § 82.
+Client Crime or Fraud

+> The attorney-client privilege does not apply toa communication occuring when a client:
+>
+> > (a) consults a lawyer for the purpose, later accomplished, of obtaining assistance to engage in a crime or fraud or aiding a third person to do so, or
+>
+> > (b) regardless of the client's purpose at the time of consulation, uses the lawyer's advice or other services to engage in or assist a crime or fraud.

-- *State v.
-Gonzalez* (Kan.
+#### State v.
+Gonzalez (Kan.
 2010)

 - Prosecution subpeonaed defense attorney to compel testimony about former client.
 Attorney refused to testify based on attorney-client privilege.
 - Under Kansas law, crime-fraud exception requires "sufficient evidence, aside from the [client communication] ... to warrant a finding that the legal service was sought or obtained in order to enable or aid the communission or planning of a crime."
     - Where only evidence was attorney's summary of former client's communication, trial court erred in holding exception applied.
 - Attorney-client privilege does not normally apply to client's identity
     - But where attorney previously revealed content (but not source) of client communication without client's consent (in breach of duty under Rule 1.6), compelling attorney to disclose client's identity would effectively defeat the privilege.

+### Attorney's Claims or Defenses

+#### Restatement (3d) of the Law Governing Lawyers

+##### § 83.
+Lawyer Self-Protection

+> The attorney-client privilege does not apply to a communication that is relevant and reasonably necessary for a lawyer to employ in a proceeding:
+>
+> > (1) to resolve a dispute with a client concerning compensation or reimbursement that the lawyer reasonably claims the client owes the lawyer, or
+>
+> > (2) to defend the lawyer or the lawyer's associate or agent against a charge by any person that the lawyer, associate, or agent acted wrongfully during the court of representing a client.

+##### Example

+Client sues lawyer for malpractice, alleging that the lawyer accepted a settlement offer over the client's objection.
+Lawyer may offer evidence (e.g. lawyer's testimony about conversation with client; memo from lawyer to client confirming that conversation; client's email to lawyer indicating acceptance of offer) that the client gave informed consent.

 # Attorney Work Product